Copyright © 2012-2020: Flying For Home & Red Zephyr Studios. All Rights Reserved.

 Privacy Statement | Staff & Credits | Terms Of Service

 Use of this site signifies your understanding of and agreement to the Terms of Service.

 The Stats Expert (found on the Racing tab) is where a player can purchase the stat stars found on the bottom of a horse's page.
-These colored stars will tell you some information about your horse's Base Stats: Acceleration, Breaking, Early Speed, Late Speed, Versatility, and Rating.
+These colored stars will tell you some information about your horse's Base Stats (listed below).
 These stars can help you decide what types of training will most benefit your horse and, in some cases, what running style they may prefer.

 Each stat will show either a grey or a blue star.
 Grey stars indicate that a stat is not yet maxed, meaning it has room to improve.
 Blue stars indicate that a stat is fully maxed, meaning it cannot currently improve.

 Base stats are the six main stats a horse has: Breaking, Early Speed, Rating, Versatility, Acceleration, and Late Speed.
 These display on horse pages if you buy either Stat Stars (the colored stars mentioned above) and/or Hidden Stats (exact numbers). |

 Even if you have Hidden Stats, unless you are Pro, you still must buy Trait stars for each horse you own for the numbers to show.
 If you have a Pro account, it will not be necessary, since they will automatically be shown for each horse you own.
 Each of these stats can range from 1-10 points, making a total possible "Potential" of 60 and the lowest possible potential 6.
 A 60 potential is also referred to as a Peerless horse.

 Also, located on the same row as the Stat Stars, players without Hidden Stats can view a Potential Range - this will give a range of Potentials which the horse currently falls into.
 For example, if the range on the horse's page is 6-20, that means your horse's current Potential is somewhere from 6-20.